 - How will you determine my risk for heart disease?
 What screening and diagnostic tests will you conduct?

 - What is my heart disease risk and how will it change over the next 10 years?

 - How does my family history affect my risk for heart disease?

-- Should I see a dietician to help me develop a heart-healthy diet?
+- Should I see a dietician to help develop a heart-healthy diet?

-- How often should I come back to check up on my heart?
+- How often should I schedule check ups for my heart?

 If you’ve been hospitalized for a cardiac event or for a diagnostic evaluation or procedure, your doctor will work with you to develop an aftercare plan.
 You may continue to take prescribed medication and you may need to improve your diet, quit smoking, get regular exercise, and maintain a healthy weight.
 You may also need to begin a program of cardiac rehabilitation that will give you the training to maintain a healthy life.

 Support groups can help you work through any depression or anxiety you may have.
 It’s important to make doctor’s appointments to follow up on your care.
 Regular checkups will let the doctor make treatment changes that are needed and address any new problems as quickly as possible.